pyfar/gallery/docs/help/installation.rst

 Installation
 ============

-Use pip to install any pyfar package.
+You can use *pip* to install any pyfar package.
 For example the base package *pyfar* is installed by

 .. code-block:: console